-- Denial or limited authorization of a requested service, including determinations based on the type or level of service, requirements of medical necessity, appropriateness, setting, or effectiveness of a covered service - Reduction, suspension, or termination of a previously authorized service - Denial, in whole or in part, of payment for a service - Failure to provide services in a timely manner, as defined by the Agency of Human Services - Failure to act within established timeframes regarding standard resolution of grievances and appeals - Denial of a beneficiary's request to obtain services outside the network - Denial of a beneficiary's request to dispute a financial liability, including cost sharing, copayments, premiums, deductibles, coinsurance, and other beneficiary liabilities appointed by a client or authorized under state law, to act on behalf of the client obtaining a determination or dealing with any level of the grievance or appeal process.
-Unless otherwise stated, the authorized representative has all of the rights and responsibilities of the client they represent.
+- Denial or limited authorization of a requested service, including determinations based on the type or level of service, requirements of medical necessity, appropriateness, setting, or effectiveness of a covered service - Reduction, suspension, or termination of a previously authorized service - Denial, in whole or in part, of payment for a service - Failure to provide services in a timely manner, as defined by the Agency of Human Services - Failure to act within established timeframes regarding standard resolution of grievances and appeals - Denial of a beneficiary's request to obtain services outside the network - Denial of a beneficiary's request to dispute a financial liability, including cost sharing, copayments, premiums, deductibles, coinsurance, and other beneficiary liabilities

-Appeal (applies to individuals with Medicare or Medicaid): a formal oral or written request from a consumer to the agency to review its decision on an adverse benefit determination.
+Appeal (applies to individuals with Medicaid):

+A formal oral or written request from a consumer to the agency to review its decision on an adverse benefit determination.
 An expedited appeal is an appeal in an emergent situation which could seriously jeopardize the consumer's life; health; or ability to attain, maintain, or regain maximum function.